 Exhibitions and Presentations (Selected)

-- Beyond Mining – Urban Growth, at the Seoul Architecture Biennale, Seoul, South Korea (2017)
+- Beyond Mining – Urban Growth, at the Seoul Biennale of Architecture and Urbanism, South Korea (2017)

-- Waste Vault, at the IdeasCity Festival, New Museum, New York City (2015)
+- Waste Vault, at the IdeasCity Festival, New Museum, New York City, USA (2015)

 - Felix Heisel.
 “Reuse and Recycling: Materializing a Circular Economy.”
 In The Materials Book, edited by Ilka Ruby and Andreas Ruby, 156–60.
 Berlin, Germany: Ruby Press (2020).